seanpar203/Vue-Redux-Mixin-Generator/README.md

 ```

 ## Methods Usage
-When attaching a mixin to a component the methods become available via `this` just like any other method in the $vm scope.
+When attaching a mixin to a component the methods become available via `this` just like any other Vue method.
-EX:
 ``` js
 import UserMixin from './mixins.js'